-- To form a dense mat and help with suppressing weeds.
+- They form a dense mat and help with suppressing weeds.

-- To create a cover of flowers near ground level.
+- Some create a cover of flowers near ground level.

 - They can also act as a ‘living mulch’ and help preserve moisture in the soil.